 With so many affordable go-to telescopes for beginners coming onto the market now, consumers have the power to pick and choose the features they want.
 If you are struggling to decide which capabilities are most important, Celestron's NexStar 90SLT might be a good option.
 It offers a decent balance of features, including the opportunity for astrophotography and both celestial and terrestrial views.

 One of the joys of the Maksutov-Cassegrain design is the tiny package.
 Maksutov-Cassegrain scopes use both lenses and mirrors.
 You are getting a fair amount of power in a tube that is truly compact with NexStar 90SLT.
-It looks small, but the views are going to be grand.
-We like the versatility of this unit too.
-You should get great views for bird watching and stargazing alike.
+It looks small, but the views are grand.
+We like the versatility of this unit, too: It give you great views of birds during the day and stargazing at night.

 We have experienced some painfully long wait times for Celestron customer service at times, but the support mechanism is good overall.
 The company's website is excellent and positively packed with information about this and every other telescope the company sells.
 We found the instruction manual with ease, and the way it describes each telescope's specifications is really helpful to users with a little or a lot of experience.

-This is not our very favorite beginner scope, mostly because you can get one with more aperture or one that aligns itself for not much more money.
-However, there is a lot to be said for a nice little mak-cass like this.
-It is very portable and very versatile.
+While this is not exactly our favorite beginner scope, mostly because you can get one with more aperture and one that aligns itself better for a comparable price.
+However, there is a lot to be said for this compact, versatile telescope.
 The best first telescope is one that you will use.
 This is one that will not sit idle for long when you see how well it works for all types of viewing, on the ground and in the sky, and you experience the beautiful picture it provides.

 Other scopes in the same price range have more aperture.

-This telescope is extremely compact and offers both terrestrial and celestial views.
+This telescope is extremely compact and offers the versatility of both terrestrial and celestial views.